 The inspector performing the annual inspection must find copies of all applicable test records with passing results on site as part of their inspection.
-The number and type of periodic tests required may vary from one conveyance to another depending on the type of the equipment.
+The number and type of periodic tests required may vary greatly from one conveyance to another depending on the type of the equipment.
 For efficient inspections and issuance of the annual PTO, it is essential that periodic testing is up to date at the time of the annual inspection.

-It is not possible to delay annual tests until the PTO is overdue then use those test results for both the overdue and the next annual inspection and PTO.
+It is no longer possible to delay annual tests until the PTO is overdue and use those test results for both the overdue and the next annual inspections and PTOs.
 Any set of annual test results may be valid for only one PTO.
-See SPS 318.17086(14).